bueler/p4pdes/c/ch6/MOVIES.md

 For the two codes that solve PDEs in two spatial dimensions, namely `heat.c` and `pattern.c`, however, one can visualize the full trajectory by generating a _movie_.
 We show that kind of result second.

 The method here, based on the [python](https://www.python.org/)/[matplotlib](http://matplotlib.org/) script `plottrajectory.py` in the current directory, and is light-weight but not at all full-featured.
+This script also needs either local copies of, or sym-links to, `PetscBinaryIO.py` and `petsc_conf.py` which are in `$PETSC_DIR/bin/`.

 For improved visualization one may either improve/modify the script or switch to a more advanced framework like [paraview](http://www.paraview.org/).

 static trajectories
 -------------------